KeepSimple.ai Knowledge Base / 2024

 problem space

-KeepSimple.ai was gearing up for its next MVP launch in a few months.
-While the backend of the Knowledge Base feature was in place, its design had been left behind.
-The outdated interface felt disconnected, and needed a fresh, swift update to align with the company's AI agent product.
+KeepSimple.ai was gearing up for its MVP launch in a few months.
+While the backend of the Knowledge Base was in place, its design had been left behind.
+The interface remained primitive and outdated — a patchwork of functions and elements that felt disconnected.
+It wasn't built to last.

-A blurry brief from the start.
+A blurry brief at the outset.
 No one really had a clear vision of what a "modernised" design should look like.
 Go figure.

 The only "design guy".
 Working alongside a tech-savvy team, yet I was the sole designer in the mix.
-I had to navigate the design process on my own.
+I had to drive the design process on my own.

 Design Process